-Algorithm 2: GENET hill-climbing.

-procedure is modified to select possible moves from a "swap" neighbourhood.
+SWAPGENET works in a similiar way to GENET, except that the hill-climbing procedure is modified to select possible moves from a "swap" neighbourhood.
 This is inspired partly by the 2-OPT heuristic used in solving the travelling salesman problem (Lin & Kernighan, 1973).

 When solving a sequencing problem SWAPGENET uses sequence constraints to structure the search space.
-Firstly, an initial assignment of values to variables is generated in the following way: for each sequence constraint sequence(Vars, Vals) in C, each variable in Vars will be randomly assigned a value in Vals, such that each value in Vals is assigned to exactly one variable.
-Thus the sequence constraints will be satisfied in the initial state of the search.
+Firstly, an initial assignment of values to variables is generated in the following way: for each sequence constraint sequence(Vars, Vals) in C, each variable in Vars will be randomly assigned